 Provide shade structures in public parks, outdoor playgrounds, and bus shelters.

+Partner with the Riverside County University Health System-Public Health to develop and enhance disaster and emergency early warning systems to incorporate objective data and information for potential health threats such as heat-illness, and illnesses complicated by low air quality due to climate change hazards.

 Require enhanced water conservation measures in new development and redesign of existing buildings to address the possibility of constrained future water supplies, including:

 Compliance with existing landscape conservation ordinance (Chapter 17.06 of the Municipal Code).